mozilla-services/heka-docs/source/architecture/extending.rst

 Note that it is very important that your input plugin honors the specified read timeout value by returning an appropriate error if the duration elapses before the input can get the requested data.
-Heka creates a fixed number of pipeline goroutines, and if your input's `Read` method does not return, then it will be consuming a goroutine and removing it from the pool.
+Heka creates a fixed number of pipeline goroutines, and if your input's `Read` method never returns, then it will be tying up one of these goroutines, effectively removing it from the pool.

 An input plugin that reads successfully can either output raw message bytes or a fully decoded `Message` struct object.
 In the former case, the message bytes